mgartner/newrelic-hapi-url-bug/README.md

 ```

 Notice the transaction URLs printed in the `node server.js` output.
 Some of them are correctly reported as `WebTransaction/Hapi/GET//hello`, but most of them are incorrectly reported as `WebTransaction/NormalizedUri/*`.

+### Workaround

+I've found a quick work-around to avoid the issue, by calling `NewRelic.setTransactionName` in the `onPostAuth` hook of a Hapi server.
+Look at `server.workaround.js` for an example.